-There was no impairment of intangibles as of January 2, 2021 or December 28, 2019 based on the annual intangible asset impairment test performed as of those dates.
+There was no impairment of intangibles as of April 3, 2021 or January 2, 2021 based on the intangible asset impairment review performed as of those dates.

-We currently are not generating any revenue in our Biotechnology segment.
+We currently are not generating any revenue from our Biotechnology segment.

 We provide replacement appliances and provide appliance pickup and recycling services for consumers (“end users”) of public utilities, our customers.
 We receive as part of our de-manufacturing and recycling process revenue from scrap dealers for refrigerant, steel, plastic, glass, copper and other residual items.

 We account for revenue in accordance with Accounting Standards Codification 606 Revenue from Contracts with Customers.